-- All State of Illinois Requirements. - Hepatitis B (HBV): three doses. - Varicella: two doses, titer, or had disease. - Seasonal Influenza Vaccine: to be completed annually due by November 1st.
+- All State of Illinois Requirements.

+- Hepatitis B (HBV): three doses.

+- Varicella: two doses or titer.

+- Seasonal Influenza Vaccine: to be completed annually due by November 1st.

-- Fingerprint Background Check: conducted at New Student Orientation or at another designated time. - 2-step Tuberculin Skin Test (TB): followed by an annual 1-step. - Urine Drug Screen: panel minimum: (Cocaine, PCP, Opiates, Amphetamine (AMP & MET), MDMA/MDA.
+- Fingerprint Background Check: conducted at New Student Orientation or at another designated time.

+- 2-step Tuberculin Skin Test (TB) or negative blood test: followed by an annual 1-step or negative blood test.

+- Urine Drug Screen: 10 panel minimum